6 Days tour from Casablanca to Marrakech

 Day 5: Merzouga-Rissani-tinghir-Boumalne dades.

-After taking breakfast, we’ll leave the place through Rissani,(it’s located near Erfoud, that city is famous with its dates and souks where the people come to shopping, has big souks in Morocco you can find everything that you will never find in other souks in Morocco), then next is Tinghir, we’ll visit the best place in this town with its landscape and Tinghir Gorge pass to Boumalne dades،that’s city means a town in Tinghir Province, Drâa-Tafilalet, Morocco.
+After taking breakfast, we will start Our day Five of 6 days tour Casablanca by leaving the place through Rissani,(it’s located near Erfoud, that city is famous with its dates and souks where the people come to shopping, has big souks in Morocco you can find everything that you will never find in other souks in Morocco), then next is Tinghir, we’ll visit the best place in this town with its landscape and Tinghir Gorge pass to Boumalne dades،that’s city means a town in Tinghir Province, Drâa-Tafilalet, Morocco.
 According to the 2014 census, Located at the edge of a desert plateau, at the outlet of the upper Dadès Valley, we’ll spend the night here in hotel/riad.

-Day 6: Boumaln dades - Ouarzazate - Ait ben hadou - Tizi ntichka - Marrakesh.
+Day 6: Boumaln dades - Ouarzazate - Ait ben haddou - Tizi ntichka - Marrakech.

 In the morning exactly after breakfast, we’ll leave the place for Marrakesh, this day is the last in our tour, where we’ll discover some areas are so beautiful, their names are (Ait ben Haddou & Tizi Ntichka).
 We’ll start our travel to Ouarzazat, and visit studios, then we have lunch at the restaurant in Ait ben Haddou.
 What means’s Ait ben Haddou?